The Reverend Professor Henrietta A. ( * )

 - Both governments continued to pressure him.
 Feeling harassed, he went on vacation to Europe.
 One night, on the coast of Normandy, in a World-War-II-era German bunker converted into a nightclub, he met another American, the avant-garde playwright, Victory Tree.
 They fell in love, and became partners.
 She was the first person—and until now the only person—with whom he shared his device.

 - The government, though disappointed, did not want anyone to kidnap Vassal and force him to reconstruct what he had destroyed, so continued to protect them.
 A few months later, however, that protection failed; someone slipped past the government guards and shot Victory in the forehead, killing her.
-Traumatized, Vassal went into seclusion, where for the most part, he has remained.
+Traumatized, Vassal went into seclusion, where for the most part he has remained.

 After Victory’s death, Vassal ceased making entries in his journal.
 Some months later, he decided that he should publish it for the world to read.
 He titled it Through the Eyes of God: The Battlefront Journal of Vassal Squeezeshot.
 Millions of us read it as soon as it came out, and millions more have read it since.

 For several years after he published the original edition of his journal, Vassal’s story was widely reported in print and broadcast media, and was a prime topic of conversation.
-In addition to the Journal, people read other books and articles about it.
+In addition to the Journal, people read dozens of other books and articles about it.
 Several of the books stayed on best-seller lists for years, with the Journal.
 Two won Pulitzer Prizes.
 People also flocked to two Oscar-winning films based upon it, one a documentary and the other a Hollywood blockbuster.
 Both films set box-office records, and became classics.
 As a result, without leaving his home in Maine, Vassal became a major celebrity and, to some people, an object of veneration.

 Younger people, who have grown up since then, have learned his story from their elders.
 Parents still tell their children that they use his device to watch for bad behavior—a threat that may soon come true.
-Many children study the subject some in school, as well.
+Many children study the subject in school, as well.
 High schools and colleges, particularly, teach the Journal to students of history, government, and sometimes of English and writing, as a personal account and tale of adventure.

 The story constitutes a modern myth.
 More than a generation later, it still comes up in homes and classrooms, and in the press, the arts, and political discussions.
 It holds a place in history, as a footnote to the Cold War and the social ferment of the late 1960s and early 1970s.
 Issues that it raised persist, including many that I address in this book.

 He and I understand the sense of urgency with which people will read this book.
-I plan to finish it this afternoon.
+I plan to finish writing it this afternoon.
 We will publish it immediately.
 By evening, it will be on the saga’s website and elsewhere, and copies, excerpts, and links to it will begin to circulate online and in the press.
 It will describe what Vassal and I experience as today develops and people start using his device.
 It will also incorporate material that I have created in the past few months, in anticipation of this day.
 During my thirty-plus years with Vassal, I have spent much time observing him, and thinking about him and his invention.
 I have explored many facets of his saga, from many perspectives, suited to many people’s viewpoints.
 That has come naturally to me.
 I am a Reverend Professor, after all; I live an examined life.
 “Whatever pearl you seek, look for the pearl within the pearl!” wrote Rumi, the Sufi mystic and poet.
 So I have done, and so I love to do.

 * * *